 Picking Routes

-The route you are accustomed to drive in your car may not be the best route on your bike.
-Aside from multi-use trails, Salt Lake City’s grid system provides plenty of options for choosing a bicycle route to suit your style.
+The route you drive may not be the best one to bike.
+Salt Lake City’s grid and multi-use trails offer plenty of options to match your riding style.

 When selecting a route, you may wish to consider: